 Now, how about another quick paint project?

 Years ago I traded my cousin Terry this patio set for a concrete table and benches.
 I definitely got the better end of the deal.
 I think these chairs will last forever!
 They had been a cream color in their younger days.
 When I got them from Terry, they were black.
-But the black paint has been peeling a lot, so I thought it would be time for a makeover.
+But the black paint had been peeling a lot, so I thought it was time for a makeover.

 I love the new color of this set.
 So much better than the peeling black paint.
 Isn’t spray paint amazing?